obophenotype/uberon-robot-plugin/README.md

 `prefix=score` pairs.
 That is, use `-s UBERON=10 -s CL=9` instead of `-s UBERON 10 -s CL 9`.

+### create-species-subset
+This command is intended to replace OWLTools’ `--make-species-subset` command.
+Given a a NCBITaxon ID (specified with option `-t`, `--taxon`), the command will create a subset containing only the classes that do not violate known taxon constraints in that taxon.

+By default, the subset is evaluated from the top of the ontology (`owl:Thing`).
+Use the `--root` option to evaluate from a specific class; all classes above the root will not be included in the subset.
+The option may be repeated to evaluate the subset from more than one root class.

+The default behavior of the command is to remove all classes that are found not to belong in the subset from the output ontology.
+Alternatively, to merely tag the classes as belonging to the subset without actively remove them, use both the `--no-remove` option to keep the classes in the ontology and the `--subset-name` option to specify the subset IRI to tag the classes with.

 Building and using
 ------------------
 Build with Maven by running: